sriramdasbalaji/VSTS-DevOps-Labs/php/readme.md

 ## Exercise 1: Endpoint Creation
 Since the connections are not established during project provisioning, we will manually create the endpoints.

-In VSTS, navigate to **Services** by clicking the gear icon, and click  **+ New Service Endpoint**.
+In the PHP project provisioned VSTS account, navigate to **Services** by clicking the gear icon, and click  **+ New Service Endpoint**.
 Select **Azure Resource Manager**.
 Specify connection name, select your subscription from the dropdown and click OK.
 We use this endpoint to connect VSTS with Azure.

    <img src="images/services_endpoint.png">